Can we visit the DJ at a performance?

 Do you take any breaks?

-a band is that DJ's do not require breaks.
+One benefit of hiring a disc jockey over a band is that DJ's do not require breaks.
 It is rare to come across a

 DJ company that does take breaks during